 The Kudu open fire grill system is quite a different one from the rest of these recommendations.

 The griddle is sort of a hot plate, a flat, sleek metal surface with the warmth supply directly beneath.
-The food cooks directly there on.
+The food cooks directly on the plate.

 While most hot plates are spherical, griddles are principally rectangular.
 The scale varies, depending on its use—which can be indoor or outside, home, or business cookery.